michaelyangbling/Hadoop-MapRed-Website-data-cleaning-and-page-rank-in-paralle_newl/README.md

 It takes 36min when using 20 m4.large machines (set 19 reduce tasks ).
 Web parsing and Data-cleaning, each of pageRank iterations and the final top-K algorithms all show about 2 times speedup.

-So even though the data is bigger, you can simply use more machines(workers) to bring even more speedup for this data pipeline I built.
+So even though the data is much bigger, you can simply use more machines(workers) to bring even more speedup for this data pipeline I built.